The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 “I was going to be ripped apart.”
 He simply sighed in response.
 “You weren’t there!” she replied.
 “You have no idea.”

-Shiori laughs, “It means you’ll do what I say.
+Shiori laughed, “It means you’ll do what I say.
 In addition to going to school and studying, you will be working with me at night.
 As someone of potential, you’ve attracted attention.
 By following the path you are on, you will attract the attention of others, even more than you already have.”

 “How did you find out about that?”
 Apricot asked.